Introduction

 Transportation

-Public transportation in Spain is both efficient and affordable, with extensive networks of buses, trams, and metro services available in major cities such as Madrid, Barcelona, and Valencia.
-Monthly passes typically cost between €40 and €55, depending on the city and the zones covered.
-Single tickets for buses and metro rides generally range from €1.50 to €2.50.
-Additionally, Spain’s long-distance train services, such as the AVE high-speed trains, provide convenient travel options across the country.
-Owning a car is also common, with fuel prices being moderate compared to other European countries, though urban residents often rely on public transport due to its convenience and cost-effectiveness.
+Public transportation in Spain is not only efficient but also affordable, offering extensive networks of buses, trams, and metro services in major cities like Madrid, Barcelona, and Valencia.
+For instance, monthly passes generally cost between €40 and €55, depending on the city and zones covered.
+Similarly, single tickets for buses and metro rides range from €1.50 to €2.50, making it an economical option.
+Furthermore, Spain’s long-distance train services, such as the AVE high-speed trains, provide convenient travel options across the country, ensuring seamless connectivity.
+While owning a car is common due to moderate fuel prices compared to other European countries, urban residents often prefer public transport because of its convenience and cost-effectiveness.

 Utilities and Other Expenses